Tilagiho/eNoseAnnotator/README.md

 ### On Windows:
 Download "eNoseAnnotator-Windows.zip" from the assets of the latest release.
 Unpack the zip file where you want to use the program.
-Double-click "eNoseAnnotator.exe" in order to run the program.
+Go into the the directory created and double-click "eNoseAnnotator.exe" in order to run the program.

 ### On Linux:
 Download "eNoseAnnotator-\*.AppImage" from the assets of the latest release. "\*" stands for the latest version.
+Move the.AppImage to the location from where you want to run the program.

-Make the AppImage executable:
+Make the .AppImage executable:
 - In Nautilus (default ubuntu file browser): Right-click on the "eNoseAnnotator-\*.AppImage" in your file-browser and select "Properties".
 Under "Permissions" check "Allow executing file as program".
 - In terminal: Open terminal in the directory of the .AppImage.
 Execute `chmod +x eNoseAnnotator-*.AppImage`.
 You can now run eNoseAnnotator by double-clicking the .AppImage in the file-browser or executing `./eNoseAnnotator-*.AppImage` in the terminal.